 Based on 3,000+ Actual Owner Experiences

 THE GOOD: In addition to being inexpensive, futon mattresses tend to have above-average owner satisfaction when used occasionally or temporarily.
 They can be both a bed and a sofa when placed on a futon frame.
 They are popular among college students, small-apartment dwellers or anyone seeking convertible furniture.

-THE BAD: Their durability / longevity is average at best (especially when used regularly).
+THE BAD: Durability / longevity is average at best.
 Initial odor is the top owner complaint.
 Some models may be too thin / firm for some.

 |Inner-spring||Foam / Cotton||Cotton||comment|